Support in New Mexico (2026)

 How New Mexico Calculates Child Support

-The calculation begins with each parent’s gross income, which includes wages, salaries, commissions, bonuses, dividends, pensions, Social Security, disability payments, unemployment benefits, rental income, and other recurring sources.
-Certain deductions are applied, including federal and state taxes, Social Security contributions, health insurance premiums for the child, and support obligations for other children.
+1. Determine each parent’s gross income.
+Gross income includes wages, salaries, commissions, bonuses, dividends, pensions, Social Security, disability payments, unemployment benefits, rental income, and other recurring sources.

-The parents’ combined gross incomes are applied to the child support guidelines schedule, which provides a basic support obligation based on the number of children.
-Each parent’s share of that obligation is proportional to their percentage of the combined income.
-The non-custodial parent typically pays their share to the custodial parent.
+3. Combine gross incomes and apply them to the child support guidelines schedule, which provides a basic support obligation based on the combined income and the number of children.

 For a broader understanding of how income shares models work, see our guide on how child support is calculated.
 You can also estimate your potential obligation using our child support calculator.

 In New Mexico, child support generally continues until the child reaches age 18 or graduates from high school, whichever occurs later, but not beyond age 19.
 Support terminates earlier upon emancipation, marriage, or entry into military service.
-The parties may voluntarily agree to support for post-secondary education, but the court cannot order it absent such an agreement.

 Modification of Child Support